AdityaS1426/BooleansCalendar/README.md

 - I took the 2020 Practice Exam 1 MCQ.
 Click [here](https://drive.google.com/file/d/1S6JYZhcssTbZh31Eb8UUSUQxp5Ic2M5B/view?usp=sharing) to view a screenshot for proof.
 - I completed all of the expectation on Ticket 1, which is the ticket I made for myself for this week.
 The following bullet points show evidence of completion of items on my ticket.
 - I took notes on a Google Doc while attending all of the presentations during class.
 Click [here](https://docs.google.com/document/d/1oWoL06lqrSV-zr2Q94Y7YZ6DaZg07iPelTGrmkQ0jAU/edit?usp=sharing) to view the Google Doc with the notes.
-- I decided to take part of a Practice Exam FRQ.
-I completed Problems 3-4 in the 2017 Practice Exam FRQ.
+- I decided to take parts of two Practice Exam FRQs.
+I completed Problems 3 - 4 in the 2017 Practice Exam FRQ, as well as Problems 1 - 2 in the 2019 Practice Exam FRQ.
 Click [here](https://docs.google.com/document/d/1ZVSmdukn27dalHSudMiqhC5OTmrLiPhw3f9zTmMMrAY/edit?usp=sharing) to view the Google Doc, which I typed my answers into.
 Click on "2017 Practice Exam FRQ" in the table at the top to be taken to the part of the Google Doc with the code I wrote for the FRQ.
 I checked my answers with the solutions, and all of my code was correct.

 ###### Yasaswi Singamneni